New FTE Asia EXPO 2016 website launched!

 In addition to the biggest Expo of its kind anywhere in Asia, FTE Asia EXPO 2015 will include two conference streams running simultaneously covering the most significant developments and future trends relating to the passenger experience ‘On the Ground’ and ‘Up in the Air’.

 The ‘On the Ground’ stream will focus on the latest advancements in areas such as pre-travel, check-in, baggage, security, immigration and arrivals.

-Managing the rise of passenger throughput is a major challenge across Asia, and through our theme we will champion the latest thinking, concepts and collaborative efforts to enhance the speed at which passengers can move through the airport, enable them to take control of processes and then personalise and enhance their experience at the airport both when departing and arriving.
+Managing the rise of passenger throughput is a major challenge across Asia, and through our theme we will champion the latest thinking, concepts and collaborative efforts to enhance the speed at which passengers can move through the airport, enable them to take control of processes, and then personalise and enhance their experience at the airport both when departing and arriving.

 - Social events/Networking

-2014 Conference Programme
+2015 Conference Programme